 If the harmonics are set something like above, the tone will resemble, you guessed it, a sawtooth wave.
 It'll be a bit duller, because it's missing upper harmonics, but it's certainly in the ballpark.

 • Try leaving the Harmonic Level bars at the their faux-sawtooth settings, and switch the waveform to Basic Analog>Square.
-This sounds even more like a sawtooth wave, and incidentally, this how many string machines and organs create saw-like waves using square-wave sound generation
+This sounds even more like a sawtooth wave, and incidentally, this is how many string machines and organs create saw-like waves using square-wave sound generation

 Naturally, this stacking of static of waveforms isn't limited to basic waveforms - experiment with Harmonia's more complex looped waves.
 And also experiment with different Harmonics Presets.
 We recommend starting with Harmonics Presets>Harmonics 1-8, Even Order, and Odd Order.